In order to give you the best answer, it's helpful to look at each part separately.

 Also worth mentioning, of course, is the fact that a higher recovery rate reduces the chance of overdosing.
 And as we’ve seen, overdosing while in opioid detox can be especially deadly.

 Partnering with a professional addiction facility, then, is both the best way of ensuring the best odds of recovering and of preventing a potentially fatal overdose after relapsing.

 It's really not easy to predict how long you will be in opioid detox.
 Every individual's situation is different.
 Usually, the length of time spent in opiate detox depends on a few different factors.
 These might include:

 Most people can expect to be in opioid detox between a week and ten days.
 Of course, there may be some who need less time, and some who need more time.

-In the grand scheme of your opioid treatment, detox will be a very small part of it.
+In the grand scheme of your opioid treatment, detox will be a very short (but critical) part of it.
 Even so, it is an important step that you should not skip.

 Once opiate withdrawal begins, most people are the most concerned with when it will end.
 This might be a concern of yours as well.
 The length of time that opiate withdrawal lasts is very personal.
 It's based on several factors, most of which are listed above.